The Evolving Role Of The CIO: How To Deliver Business Value

 4. Bring in the best tech talent

-Skill gaps on internal tech teams is one of the top obstacles to achieving digital transformation for most businesses.
+Skill gaps in internal tech teams are one of the top obstacles to achieving digital transformation for most businesses.
 CIOs can’t lead an IT transformation if they don’t have the right team around them.
 By hiring a team of talented IT professionals, companies can reduce their technology costs by as much as 30 percent while improving productivity.

 Outsourcing technology services like custom software development or product design can quickly fill skill gaps and provide cutting-edge resources to accelerate project delivery.
 Partnering with an external agency also provides your business with tech experts that are deeply entrenched in the innovations happening in your industry.

 In addition to outsourcing, CIOs should also harness the talent they have internally.
 Developing diverse career paths and promoting a culture of learning will help your team keep up with the rapidly changing landscape of technology.

 Modern CIOs are not only leading technology—but they’re also leading their businesses toward innovation and profitability.
 Learn more about how CIOs can use IT to increase revenue by downloading our ebook, Tech as a Revenue Driver: From Operational Support to Customer-Centric Tools.